ajhenley/gitbook/simplehtml_form_and_servlet.md

 ####Your assignment
 1. For the form's action attribute you'll enter the name specified in your servlet's @WebServlet attribute.
-2. Create a servlet called ProcessForm.java.
+2. Create a servlet called ProcessSubscriptions.java.
 The servlet will retrieve the parameters from the form.
-It will then display them on a page called output.jsp.
+It will then display them on a page called confirm.jsp.

-**DO NOT USE BOOTSTRAP**.
-Today you do not get points for beauty.
-Functionality is important here.
-The purpose of this project is to have you create a minimal servlet/form processor, not a fancy website.
-That comes later.

-####Your form MUST use each of the following HTML form elements:
+####Your form may use any of the following HTML form elements:
 {%ace edit=false, lang='html'%}
 <form> Defines an HTML form for user input.
 Be sure to set the action attribute to your servlet's ```@WebServlet``` annotation
 <input> Defines an input control.
 It must have a type attribute.
 And a name attribute.